-You can use the srvctl relocate service command to relocate services to a target destination, which can be an instance, a node, a database, or a pluggable database.
+You can use the srvctl relocate service command to relocate services to a target destination, which can be an instance, a node, or a database.

-In the following command examples, all services are relocated from the named database, pluggable database, instance, or node.
+In the following command examples, all services are relocated from the named database, Pluggable Database, instance, or node.
 The services will only relocate if the target can support that service, as defined by the service configuration.
 Any services that cannot be relocated remain at the original location.
 A placement error is recorded against any services that could not be relocated, or were already running at the new target.
 Services that fail to relocate remain running at their original location, and any sessions remain active.

 '''

-$ srvctl relocate service -database myRACCDB -oldinst RACCDB_01 -newinst
+$ srvctl relocate service -db myRACCDB -oldinst RACCDB_01 -newinst RACCDB_03

-RACCDB_03
+-drain timeout 30 -stopoption immediate

--drain_timeout 30 -force
+'''